ascotlan/pizza-menu-react/README.md

 # Pizza Menu App
-This simple application creates a pizza menu.
+This simple React application creates a pizza menu.
 It does not persist the data but it does illustrate different aspects of working with Components, Props and JSX.

 ## Screenshot
 ### Store open